kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-serengeti-national-park.md

     - paragraph: "<b>The wildebeest</b> migration Wildebeest is also termed as the 7 wonders of the world.
 Having a journey of over 1 million wildebeest across with zebras and other animals its beauty in the eye.
 Wildebeest habit is migrating so they do extend to Kenya borders on Maasai mara National park as they trek for miles in search for greener pasture and fresh water thus what makes it beautiful."

-    - paragraph: "<b>Maasai Mara People</b> Serengeti does not belong to animals alone wonderful enough there are people called Maasai Mara who still practice traditional practices; they still carry their rituals, which is so exciting to look forward to Serengeti national park."

     - paragraph: "<b>Olduvai Gorge</b> Another attraction which is within Serengeti national park.
 Its where the oldest remains of early man were dug from about a million years ago by Dr Louis leaky as a famous East Africa archaeologists, this discovery made changes in evolution of man."

     - paragraph: "<b>Moru Kopjes</b>This scattered protruding rock around Serengeti is perfect place to catch the black rhinos.
 Use to offer shades and disguise for animals and predators."